Corey Hawkins: Early life and education

+Career

+Upon graduation, he began a career starring Off-Broadway and guest-starring on television.
+Hawkins garnered a brief role in Marvel Studios' Iron Man 3 and went on to star opposite Liam Neeson and Julianne Moore in Universal Pictures' action-thriller Non-Stop.

-In 2013, Hawkins made his Broadway debut as Tybalt in the revival of William Shakespeare's Romeo and Juliet.
+In 2013, Hawkins made his Broadway debut as Tybalt in the revival of William Shakespeare's Romeo and Juliet, acting alongside Orlando Bloom and Geoffrey Owens.
 In 2015, The Hollywood Reporter announced that Hawkins would join the cast of AMC's The Walking Dead as Heath, a key character from Robert Kirkman's comic series.
 Hawkins played Dr. Dre in the biopic Straight Outta Compton, from Universal Pictures, which was theatrically released on August 14, 2015, and grossed $201 million at the box office.

 In 2017, Hawkins began playing a lead role in the 24 reboot 24: Legacy on Fox.
 Also that year, he co-starred in the film Kong: Skull Island, alongside Brie Larson, Samuel L. Jackson and Tom Hiddleston.
 In spring 2017, Hawkins played a limited-engagement run on Broadway in the play Six Degrees of Separation opposite Allison Janney and John Benjamin Hickey.
 He received a nomination for the Tony Award for Best Actor in a Play.

 Hawkins performed "God Bless America" for the men's singles final at the 2017 U.S. Open.
+In January 2024, it was announced that Hawkins would replace Jonathan Majors for The Man In My Basement.